 and a corresponding lease liability for all lease

-arrangements in which it is a lessee, except for
+arrangements in which it is a lessee, except for leases

-straight-line basis over the term of the lease.
+basis over the term of the lease.

-Certain lease arrangements includes the options
+Certain lease arrangements includes the options to

-circumstances that create an economic incentive for
+that create an economic incentive for the Company

-a change in the non-cancellable period of a lease.
+in the non-cancellable period of a lease.

 The right-of-use assets are initially recognized at